 Then I needed to take a crap, and having forgotten to take lots of “stool softener”, it was pretty ugly.
 The consequent straining blew the hell off the surgery site, to the point where I was bleeding on the OUTSIDE of the catheter, and I decided to leave the catheter in until tomorrow.

 Sunday – With the relative comfort of the catheter being reasonably well secured, and not having to get up and pee during the night, I slept well.
 I decided to wait until Julie was awake before removing the catheter, which in itself is not a complex operation, I didn’t want to have something go wrong without her being able to help.
-As it turned out, when I did pull it out, she checked in on me briefly, before seeing blood spatters on the bath tub, turned pale and rapidly withdraw.
+As it turned out, when I did pull it out, she checked in on me briefly, before seeing blood spatters on the bath tub, turned pale and rapidly withdrew.
 It felt so good to be able to have a hot shower.

 I’m now sitting here working on the major revamp of the website, drinking lots of Sprite.
 Why?
 Because I drink far more of it than I would water, and it tends to dehydrate anyway, so I am flushing quite nicely thanks.
 I’ll switch to water later in the day to rehydrate.